Hello! This is Kaye.

 I grew up in American Neopaganism, although my family also attended a Unitarian Society for most of my childhood.
 (Thank you, Bast!)
 Gradually, I centered on worshipping Mnemosyne and Apollon, and I spent most of my teens working through advanced, non-initiatory Wiccan books by authors like Christopher Penczak.
 From 9/2007 to 5/2009, I was a co-chair of the Association of Smith [College] Pagans (ASP), except for the semester I was abroad.

-I transitioned into reconstructionist-style Hellenic polytheism in early 2008 beecause it made sense given the gods I worship, and I read Sallust‘s On the Gods and the World, which convinced me it was the correct path forward.
-Today, I am mostly religiously active on this blog or on Twitter, although I am a member of Hellenion (note: I don’t speak for them, although I am on the Boule — feel free to ask me questions).
+I transitioned into reconstructionist-style Hellenic polytheism in early 2008 because it made sense given the gods I worship, and I read Sallust‘s On the Gods and the World, which convinced me it was the correct path forward.
+Today, I am mostly religiously active on this blog, although I am a member of Hellenion (note: I don’t speak for them, although I am on the Boule — feel free to ask me questions).

 In the previous iteration of KALLISTI, I had hundreds of posts dating from when I was 20 to the present.
 My ideas have shifted a lot since then, and this is a great opportunity to share my current thoughts on polytheism without having to account for ideas I had when I was 20 that I no longer have at 32.
 A lot is different in society now from when I was younger, which is probably best explained by sharing this Twitter thread.